Javier Tles

 The Project at BYPILLOW Goldoni (Florence)

-Like a flâneur of our times, Tles has sought to preserve the gaze of the urban wanderer, that traveler who roams the city unhurriedly, allowing themselves to be surprised by the details.
-His photographs, present throughout the hotel, capture Florence with the gaze of one who discovers it without haste, letting light shape the architecture and visitors become part of the landscape.
-His intervention culminates at the entrance with a triptych that encapsulates that experience: in the center, Michelangelo’s David, seen through a mobile phone screen, reflecting the way we view art today; on both sides, two images of visitors absorbed in their contemplation, caught in that instant where beauty imposes itself above all else.
+Like a modern-day flâneur, Tles has sought to preserve the perspective of the urban stroller—that traveler who wanders the city at a leisurely pace, allowing himself to be surprised by the details.
+His photographs, displayed throughout the hotel, capture Florence through the eyes of someone discovering it without haste, letting the light shape the architecture and allowing visitors to become part of the landscape.
+His installation culminates at the entrance with a triptych that encapsulates that experience: in the center, Michelangelo’s David, viewed through a cell phone screen, reflecting the way we look at art today; on either side, two images of visitors absorbed in contemplation, frozen in that moment when beauty takes precedence over everything else.
 Through his mastery of chiaroscuro, Tles explores how light and shadow can emphasize a gaze, a gesture, or the atmosphere of a place, adding depth and narrative to each scene.
-More than documenting Florence, the collaboration between Javier Tles and BYPILLOW Goldoni invites you to experience it with a new perspective.
-Through his images, the hotel becomes a space where light, architecture, and emotion intertwine in a visual narrative that reminds us that traveling is, in essence, learning to look.

 #ast-mobile-header .ast-builder-grid-row>[class*="site-header"]:last-child>div